POSTCARDS FROM THE PAST – Colour, Contrast, Balance

 Design a stamp in the box at the top of the card.

-Create a display using the postcards and combining personal artifacts that highlight key moments in students' own histories to showcase the passage of time.
+create a display using the postcards combined with personal artifacts that highlight key moments in their own histories to showcase the passage of time;

 Photocopy the postcard template on cardstock – enough for one per student.
 (Downloads – PostcardTemplate.pdf)

 Photocopy the front of the postcard on regular copy paper – enough for one per student to be used for planning.

 Gather and make available books about Canadian history, for example, Canada Year by Year, by Elizabeth MacLeod; The Kids Book of Canadian History, by Carlotta Hacker; The Kids Book of Black Canadian History, by Rosemary Sadlier; Viola Desmond Won't Be Budged, by Jody Nyasha Warner; The Kids Book of Great Canadians, by Elizabeth MacLeod; The Kids Book of Great Canadian Women, by Elizabeth MacLeod; The Kids Book of Aboriginal Peoples in Canada, by Diane Silvey and John Mantha; Canada's Maple Leaf: The Story of Our Flag, by Ann Maureen Owens.